dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 Hellsgate currently doesn't compile correctly with the newest GCC versions.
 To make this work you have to use GCC v10.2.1 with MinGW-w64 v7.0.0 (https://github.com/brechtsanders/winlibs_mingw/releases/tag/10.2.1-snapshot20200912), and GCC v10.2.0 with MinGW-w64 v8.0.0 r5 (https://github.com/brechtsanders/winlibs_mingw/releases/tag/10.2.0-11.0.0-8.0.0-r5).
 See https://github.com/S3cur3Th1sSh1t-Sponsors/NimSyscallPacker/issues/2

+If you're using NimSyscallPacker from Windows you should download the latest [donut](https://github.com/TheWover/donut) release and [denim](https://github.com/moloch--/denim) for full functionality. `donut.exe` has to be dropped into the current working directory.
+Denim should be installed via `denim setup`.

+For Unix systems install donut via `pip3 install donut-shellcode`. `denim` cannot be used from Unix so obfuscation via LLVM is not possible here.

 ```
 NimSyscall_Loader v 1.1